 Lana Marks met Princess Diana in a big Washington department store.
 Diana apparently glanced at Lana's bags and immediately fell in love with them.
 She commissioned Lana Marks to design a bag for her.
 The Lana Marks 'Princess Diana bag', with it's stylish top handle, is now an icon itself.
 Apparently, she had many colors of this bag in her collection.
 The two formed a bond and Lana recently revealed that the princess would be on a holiday with her on August 21, 1997, 10 days before Diana died.

 As the most famous Parisian fashion house, Chanel was one of the first foreign labels Diana could wear.
 Thanks to the royal protocol - which normally required her to carry bags and clothing from British designers - the Princess of Wales was allowed to wear Chanel in tribute to her hosts while visiting France.
-According to designer Jayson Brundson, Diana refused to wear Chanel after her divorce because the CC logo stood for “Charles & Camilla”.
+According to designer Jayson Brundson, Diana refused to wear Chanel after her divorce with Prince Charles because the CC logo stood for 'Charles & Camilla'.
 As a result, she was no longer spotted with Chanel items.

-The iconic Tod's D-styling handbag is last seen on Diana in May 1997.
+The iconic Tod's D-styling handbag was last seen on Diana in May 1997.
 Prince William and Harry's mother was spotted wearing a brown version of the shoulder bag, which she fashioned with a casual pastel pink and blue rugby jersey, white jeans and pastel blue loafers.
 A lovely casual outfit, which Diana was known for and loved by.
 In 2019, Tod's remade the well-known bag, with some minor tweaks but still as practical as the '90s version.